otyeung/react_firebase_crud/README.md

 A very simple CRUD React application to maintain customer contact using firebase real-time database

+[main] branch - use AXIOS HTTP post to add record [firebase_sdk] branch - use Firebase SDK to add record

 ### /functions includes a Firebase Cloud Function that can accept REST API to add record in the Firebase database
 ### exposes routes include /api/login, /api//admin, /api/contact